andreazonnekus/isec3002/README.md

 # isec3002
-Workshop content for university unit ISEC3002
+Workshop content for university unit ISEC3002 - Click on the MDs above to view the content